-Arkansas Delegation Supports Governor's Request for Disaster Declaration
+Arkansas delegation supports governor's request for disaster declaration

-WASHINGTON – U.S. Sens.
-John Boozman and Tom Cotton—along with U.S. Reps.
-Bruce Westerman, Rick Crawford, French Hill and Steve Womack—sent a letter to President Donald Trump and administration officials urging them to support Arkansas Gov. Asa Hutchinson’s request for a federal disaster declaration due to extensive damage as a result of continued flooding and recent severe storms in the state.
+WASHINGTON - U.S. Senators John Boozman and Tom Cotton — along with Congressmen Rick Crawford, French Hill, Steve Womack and Bruce Westerman — sent a letter to President Donald Trump and administration officials urging them to support Arkansas Gov. Asa Hutchinson’s request for a federal disaster declaration due to extensive damage as a result of continued flooding and recent severe storms in the state.

 “The resourcefulness and resilience of Arkansans in recent days has been impressive; however, as losses mount, the people of our great state hope the federal government will join in these restoration efforts,” members wrote in the letter.